Cris329983/ticket-lifecycle/README.md

 </p>
 <p>
-This screenshot demonstrates my involvement in ticket management and team coordination within an IT support environment.
+Next I demonstrates my involvement in ticket management and team coordination within an IT support environment.
 In this scenario, I utilized the internal support system to assign a ticket (#424552) to a member of the online banking team, indicating ownership and accountability for resolving a reported issue.
 </p>
 <br />